 The team from Johns Hopkins looked at data from 77,000 patients collected over roughly twenty years.
 And the conclusion is staggeringly simple: protecting your hearing is essential to preserving your health (and your wallet…don’t forget that going to the emergency room isn’t exactly cheap).

 Hearing loss is a perfectly normal part of the aging process, though it’s not exclusive to getting older.
-Accidents, occupational hazards or disease can cause hearing loss at much younger ages.
+Accidents, occupational hazards, or diseases can cause hearing loss at much younger ages.